Well, against all my previous pessimistic previsions, the crossdressing vacation went ahead. A miracle, for sure, but one that was quite welcome.

 To put things into context, it’s better to start with a map:

-Unfortunately he didn’t pass the message along to the other employees (even though I asked him to do that), which created a few embarassing moments.
+Unfortunately, he didn’t pass the message along to the other employees (even though I asked him to do that), which created a few embarrassing moments.
 Or perhaps he did.
 But I’m anticipating the rest of the story.

 We had arrived at around 6 PM, and we still needed to buy some food at a supermarket, so, even though I was tired from the voyage — it wasn’t that long, but I get always tired when driving — I just started to dress at 8 PM or so.